bxt/Ludus/README.md

 Version 1.0

-This is an Eclipse project containing Java code i did for uni.
+This is an Eclipse project containing Java/Python code i did for uni.